 To sustain our growth strategy we intend to raise capital through the sale of equity.
 The sale or the proposed sale of substantial amounts of our common stock in the public market could materially adversely affect the market price of our common stock or other outstanding securities.
-We do not know the actual or perceived effect of these offerings, the timing of these offerings, the dilution of the book value or earnings per share of our securities then outstanding; and the effect on the market price of our securities then outstanding.
-In December 2001, we filed a shelf registration statement with the SEC, which allows us to sell up to \$300.0 million of securities, including common stock, preferred stock, debt securities and warrants.
-We may currently sell additional securities worth approximately \$21.9 million (gross proceeds) from this shelf registration statement in the future.
-We have also registered an aggregate of 3,620,069 shares of common stock in connection with our 2001 Stock Option, Deferred Stock and Restricted Stock Plan.
-As of September 30, 2003, our 1995 Stock Option, Deferred Stock and Restricted Stock Plan.
-As of September 30, 2003, our 1995 Stock Option, Deferred Stock and Restricted Stock Plan.
-As of September 30, 2003, our shelf registration statement for a total of \$500.0 million, which may be used in connection with offerings of debt securities, common stock, preferred stock, warrants, and/or units for general corporate purposes.
+We do not know the actual or perceived effect of these offerings, the timing of these offerings, the potential dilution of the book value or earnings per share of our securities then outstanding and the effect on the market price of our securities then outstanding.
+For example, during 2004 we raised approximately \$366.3 million and \$152.2 million of net proceeds through offerings of our common and preferred stock, respectively.
+We also have shares reserved for future issuance under our stock plans.
 The sale of a large amount of shares or the perception that such sales may occur, could adversely affect the market price for our common stock or other outstanding securities.